Prince Mohammad bin Abdulaziz International Airport: Overview

+In 1972, the airport had two runways: 18/36, which still exists today, and 15/33, which no longer exists.

+In 1986, Runway 15/33 closed.
+It had a length of approximately 8000 feet, and was converted into an apron according to historical imagery from Google Earth.

 The existing airport achieved international status in 2007.
 The winning consortium comprised TAV Airports of Turkey and Saudi Oger Limited and Al Rajhi Holding Group, both of Saudi Arabia.
 In October 2011, the consortium entered into a contract with the Civil Aviation Authority of Saudi Arabia (GACA) to build and operate the Prince Muhammad Bin Abdulaziz International Airport in Al Madinah Al-Munawarah under a 25-year concession.
 The project reached financial close on 30 June 2012, securing a total of US$1.2 billion financing package from a club of Saudi Arabian banks.
 The project has been structured as a Build-Transfer-Operate (BTO) project so that GACA retains ownership of the airport infrastructure.
 The consortium, through the special purpose vehicle incorporated for the project, TIBAH Airports Development Company Limited, will be responsible for the management of the airport, including airside and landside operations.
 GACA will continue to act as regulator and will be responsible for air traffic control operation.

 The 25 year concession is the first full public private partnership (PPP) project in Saudi Arabia.
 The project has an initial build cost of US$1.2 billion and which may, with future investments and expansions, increase to US$1.5 billion.
 Whilst there are a number of major transport projects in the pipeline in the GCC region, it was the largest infrastructure project to close in 2012.
 The three lenders – National Commercial Bank, Arab National Bank and Saudi British Bank – provided a US$1.2 billion Islamic financing package comprising a three-year US$436 million commodity Murabaha equity bridge facility, an 18-year US$719 million procurement facility (in several tranches) and a US$23 million working capital facility.
 The facilities were primarily denominated in Saudi Riyals (SAR).

 Madinah Airport has been awarded Leadership in Energy and Environmental Design (LEED) Gold certification for the recent terminal expansion from the U.S. Green Building Council (USGBC).
 LEED certification is considered the industry standard in defining and measuring "green," sustainable construction.
-The award makes Madinah Airport home to the first LEED Gold certified commercial airport terminal in MENA region, demonstrating Madinah Airport's commitment to environment, sustainability, passenger comfort, and efficiency.
-The Project has also been awarded for Middle East Infrastructure Deal of the Year (2013) by Project Finance International Middle East & Africa Awards, and Best Islamic Finance Project Finance Deal of the Year (2013) by Euromoney Islamic Finance Awards.
+The award makes Madinah Airport home to the first LEED Gold certified commercial airport terminal in the MENA region.
+The project has also been awarded the Middle East Infrastructure Deal of the Year (2013) by Project Finance International Middle East & Africa Awards, and Best Islamic Finance Project Finance Deal of the Year (2013) by Euromoney Islamic Finance Awards.